Standard Model Theory for the FCC-ee Tera-Z stage

-In the above procedure QED effects are taken into account in (A)$\to$(B) step, thanks to the sophistication of the MC programs, in most a complete form, up to \order{\alpha^2} with soft photon resummation, also for non-factorisable IFI, and collinear logs up to \order{\alpha^3}.
-Fitter programs used in (B)$\to$(C) use simplified representation of QED, typically with ISR integrated over photons to the level of the so-called radiator (flux) function convoluted in a single dimension with the effective Born.
+In this procedure, QED effects are taken into account in the (A)$\to$(B) step, thanks to the sophistication of the MC programs, in a most complete form, up to \order{\alpha^2} with soft photon resummation, and also for non-factorizable IFI, and collinear logs up to \order{\alpha^3}.
+Fitter programs used in the (B)$\to$(C) step use a simplified representation of QED, typically with ISR integrated over photons to the level of the so-called radiator (flux) function convoluted in a single dimension with the effective Born term.
 Other non-ISR QED effects (including IFI) were taken in the \order{\alpha^1} and combined with ISR additively.
-The above treatment of QED in (B)$\to$(C) was carefully proven in Ref.~\cite{Bardin:1999gt} to be precise enough for EWPOs near Z peak as compared to precision of LEP data, but most likely requires a lot of improvement to be compatible with the FCC-ee precision, as discussed below.
+The aforementioned treatment of QED in the (B)$\to$(C) step was carefully proven ~\cite{Bardin:1999gt} to be precise enough for EWPOs near the Z peak, as compared with the precision of the LEP data, but most probably requires much improvement to be compatible with the FCC-ee precision, as discussed next.